AlexanderAlimov/dashboard-app/README.md

 React Dashboar this is admin panel with categories and product.
 Admin can add/delete/update categories or products.
-Each products belongs to one category.
-If category is deleted all products from category replase to "Without Category" To have CRUD oportunity admin must sign in.
+Each product belongs to one category.
+If category is deleted all products from category replace to "Without Category" To have CRUD oportunity admin must sign in.

 React Dashboard is using: